 If this message appears at any stage of the approach, immediately accomplish a GO-AR.
-The PF MUST immediately disconnect the auto-pilot and execute a GO-AR with reference to the STBY HOR. & announce, "Going on ST.BY Horizon" since at this stage it is not certain as to which, the PF or the PNF side Attitude Indication is faulty.

-After reaching a safe altitude, an assessment could be made as to which Attitude Indication has malfunctioned by comparing the three.
+The PF MUST immediately disconnect the auto-pilot and execute a GO-AR with reference to the STBY HOR. since at this stage, it is not certain as to which, the PF or the PNF side ADI is faulty.
+After reaching a safe altitude, an assessment could be made as to which ADI has malfunctioned by comparing the three.